 De-identified and aggregated data/statistics may be disclosed by Corporate Care to employers of staff receiving health services from Corporate Care.
 The purpose of the provision of such data is to provide recommendations to your employer for overall workplace health and safety improvements and initiatives.

 We advise that as a client of this health service you have general rights of access to any information we hold concerning you.
 Please note there are exceptions.
-We are happy to discuss these with you.
-Should you wish to access this information please contact the health care service and ask for an Accessing Health Care Records fact sheet.
+For details on how to access and correct your health record, please contact us via the email provided below.
+We will normally respond to your request within 30 days.

 Handling and Storage of Health Information

 As part of our commitment to preserving the confidentiality of the information contained in your health care record, we advise that strict secure storage policies are observed in this health service.

 Our staff are trained and required to respect and protect your privacy.
 We take reasonable steps to protect information held from misuse and loss and from unauthorised access, modification or disclosure.